zhongqihebut/Affective-Computing/projects/VAANet_jt/readme.md

 | Single epoch Time(train) | 64.8s | 37.8s |
 ||||

-Both the Jittor and PyTorch versions produce identical emotion classification results on the VE8 video dataset.
+The above results were benchmarked on a single RTX 3090 GPU under the setting of batch_size=1.Both the Jittor and PyTorch versions produce identical emotion classification results on the VE8 video dataset.
 You can verify the results by running the following code:"

 ```bash
 python test.py